Mathematics and Geometry Age 3 to 12

 The history of mathematics and its application in science, engineering, technology & economics.

 Reinforcing the application of all mathematical skills to practical problems around the school and in everyday life.

 Basic data gathering, graph reading and preparation, and statistical analysis.

-Sensorial exploration of plane and solid figures at the Primary level (Ages 3 to 6): the children learn to recognize the names and basic shapes of plane and solid geometry through manipulation of special wooden geometric insets.
+Sensorial exploration of the plane and solid figures at the Primary level (Ages 3 to 6): the children learn to recognize the names and basic shapes of the plane and solid geometry through manipulation of special wooden geometric insets.
 They then learn to order them by size or degree.